priyankabyahatti/eComm_Product_Matching/README.md

 - default_price_cents
 - eans

-To run the file, make sure to be in the directory:

-`data-management`
+The test files are provided in the data folder

 To execute -

-`python3 tools/wholeseller_inventory_import/product_matching/main.py --supplier_inventory_file`
+`python3 main.py --supplier_inventory_file`

 - supplier_inventory_file: input the path of any supplier inventory file